odicforcesounds/devblog/docs/index.md

 ## Blog Posts

+- [Freedom](./freedom.md): You are always free to make a choice.
+Is up to you!
 - [The High Way to Hell](./codingPath.md): Is not AC/DC Music, but is Heavy as Metal.
 - [Node Reactions](./nodeReact.md): Sometimes the best lesson is to not react.
 - [Selling Books](./books.md): I Wish to sell some books.
 Are You interested?